Baher-Kherbek/CNN-Based-Neural-Network-for-Sign-Language-Interpretation/README.md

 The Dataset was acquired from the Kaggle website ()

 <h2> The Results </h2>
-The model architecture is clear in the *model.py* file,
+The model was trained using the GPU in the Google Colab Platform.
+The model architecture is clear in the _model.py_ file, and the training parameters in the train.py file.
+The overall accuracy of the model on unseen data is 95%.